Diagnostic Product · 5 Days

 Problem + Niche

-This is the session most founders find the most uncomfortable — and the most useful.
+The session most founders find most uncomfortable — and most useful.
 We pressure test whether your problem framing is creating urgency or just interest.
 There's a difference between a buyer who says "that's really interesting" and one who says "that's exactly what we're dealing with."
-Most founders are consistently getting the first reaction and calling it a good call.
+Most founders are getting the first reaction and calling it a good call.
+Niche gets pressure tested here too — problem and niche break for the same reason.

 Session 3